Qiskit/documentation/scripts/nb-tester/README.md

   ```

   This runs the same config file but with test strategy "mock".
 This will skip
-  `notebook.ipynb`, as it does not have a "mock" strategy defined, and will run
+  `notebook.ipynb`, as its group does not have a "mock" strategy defined, and
-  `another-notebook.ipynb` with a 6-qubit simulator.
-The "mock" strategy also
+  will run `another-notebook.ipynb` with a 6-qubit simulator.
+The "mock"
-  has a timeout defined, so each cell will timeout after 300s.
-You can override
+  strategy also has a timeout defined, so each cell will timeout after 300s.
-  this with your own `--timeout` argument.
+  You can override this with your own `--timeout` argument.

 * ```
   test-docs-notebooks notebook.ipynb --config-path config.toml